jorenham/optype/README.md

     </tr>
 </table>

-These inplace operators usually return itself (after some in-place mutation).
+These inplace operators usually return themselves (after some in-place mutation).
 But unfortunately, it currently isn't possible to use `Self` for this (i.e. something like `type MyAlias[T] = optype.CanIAdd[T, Self]` isn't allowed).
 So to help ease this unbearable pain, `optype` comes equipped with ready-made